GT-McDowell-Lab/PyCAC/docs/chapter1/README.md

 # Introduction

+The concurrent atomistic-continuum \(CAC\) method is a partitioned-domain multiscale modeling technique that is applicable to nano/micron scale thermo/mechanical problems in a wide range of monoatomic and polyatomic crystalline materials.
+A CAC simulation model, in general, partitions the simulation cell into two domains: atomistic and coarse-grained domains.

+Differing from most concurrent multiscale methods in the literature, displacement discontinuities

-A brief discussion of what concurrent atomistic-continuum \(CAC\) method is: it is written in FORTRAN with a Python interface.
+it is written in FORTRAN with a Python interface.